Google Analytics Removes Service Provider and Network Domain Dimensions

 So, it looks like as Google Analytics evolves, we’ll have to learn to adjust to big and unexpected changes like this one.

-And… maybe start taking a more serious look at some GA competitors.
+And… maybe start taking a more serious look at some Google Analytics competitors.

 At this point, I’m definitely missing the Service Provider and Network Domain dimensions and will be pursuing options… both for B2B clients and my own websites.